mesosphere/universe/docs/tutorial/GetStarted.md

 Note that the version field specifies the version of the package and this is independent of the directory number inside the `time-server` directory.

-You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#configjson) or can see [`repo/meta/schema/package-schema.json`](repo/meta/schema/package-schema.json) for the full json schema outlining what properties are available for each corresponding version of a package.
+You can read more about the various fields in this field [here](https://github.com/mesosphere/universe#configjson) or can see [`repo/meta/schema/package-schema.json`](repo/meta/schema/package-schema.json) for the full JSON schema outlining what properties are available for each corresponding version of a package.

 #### marathon.json.mustache
 This file is a [mustache template](http://mustache.github.io/) that when rendered will create a [Marathon](http://github.com/mesosphere/marathon) app definition capable of running your service.
 The first level of validation is that after Mustache substitution, the result must be a JSON document.
-Once the json document is produced, it will be valid request body for Marathon's `POST /v2/apps` endpoint ([Marathon API Documentation](https://mesosphere.github.io/marathon/docs/rest-api.html)).
+Once the JSON document is produced, it will be valid request body for Marathon's `POST /v2/apps` endpoint ([Marathon API Documentation](https://mesosphere.github.io/marathon/docs/rest-api.html)).

 This is the Marathon file that we would use :